The Wild Way Logo

 There were so many options and so little time.
 Would we skim over the top or dig deeply into one part of the Wild Way?
 We chose the latter, promising ourselves that we’d be back to immerse ourselves in yet another adventure along the scenic route another day.
 We decided upon the National Geographic’s 2009 favorite destination, Dingle, in West County Kerry, coincidently where Michael’s grandmother was born.
 It didn’t disappoint, Dingle is a gem!
 Voted Ireland’s top food town by Blas Na H’eireann, Ireland’s top food critic organization, we were pleasantly surprised by the fresh, locally sourced, delicious meals from ordinary pubs to fine restaurants.

-The Irish tourism authorities are to be complemented for the way they branded and introduced the West Coast of Ireland, a relatively less traveled part of this tourist destination country.
+The Irish tourism authorities are to be complimented for the way they branded and introduced the West Coast of Ireland.
+It is a relatively less traveled part of this tourist destination country.
 The brand promise is one of discovery and surprise, history and culture, and astounding natural beauty.

-We believe brands are owned by their customers and that the brand image is the view and opinion customers hold about the product or service.
+We believe brands are owned by their customers.
+We also believe that the brand image is the view and opinion customers hold about the product or service.
 If we are any sampling of the customers of Ireland’s Wild Atlantic Way brand, we have to give it two big toes up!
 This is our new favorite place in Europe.
 Check it out!

 Look for our picture album of Ireland’s Wild Way coming soon at: www.thebarefootspirit.com